TypeRocket/typerocket/README.md

 You will need to create a new Kernel class called XKernel to specify the middleware you want to use.

-`XKernel.php` manage middleware by resource and request type.
+`XKernel.php` manages the middleware for the resource and request types.

 ```php
 <?php // /typerocket/app/Http/XKernel.php